Thomas-Le-Dev/true/README.md

 Tested OK under Windows.

 ## HISTORY
-This utility was made for [The PNU project](https://github.com/HubTou/PNU).
+This version was made for the [PNU project](https://github.com/HubTou/PNU).

 ## LICENSE
 This utility is available under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).